OpenSourceEconomics/respy/docs/development/contributing_to_respy.rst

 Contributions are always welcome.
 Everything ranging from small extensions of the documentation to implementing new features of the model is appreciated.
-Of course, the bigger the change the more it is recommended to reach out to us in advance for a discussion.
+Of course, the bigger the change, the more it is recommended to reach out to us in advance for a discussion.
 You can post an issue or use the email contact details under :ref:`about_us`.